 Microbiome research surrounding the Yanomami took center stage after a study by Clemente, et al., was published in 2015.
 The study claimed that the gut bacteria of one remote Yanomami community had the highest diversity seen in any human group.
 The villagers were never exposed to the negative effects of a Wwestern lifestyle.

-A microbial imbalance, or dysbiosis, is linked to an array of ailments and non-communicable diseases (e.g. irritable bowl syndrome, diabetes, obesity, etc.).
-It is assumed that these non-communicable diseases essentially do not exist among isolated or minimally impacted Yanomami communities.
+A microbial imbalance is linked to an array of ailments and non-communicable diseases (e.g. irritable bowl syndrome, diabetes, obesity, etc.).
+It is argued that chronic, inflammatory diseases essentially do not exist among isolated or minimally impacted Yanomami communities.
 With the rise in rate of transculturation and adoption of western lifestyles among the Yanomami, the race is on to study and protect their biological legacy before it is lost forever.

 The Good Project supports research that evaluate their parameters of health, diet and physical activity.
 A major goal is to characterize and compare the microbiome of Yanomami communities at various levels of Western impact.

 Closing the knowledge gap in the link between the microbiome and human health takes us one step closer to truly understanding disease and health.
 This important research not only benefits humanity across the globe, but helps us understand the unintended consequences of transculturation among the Yanomami and the important measures needed to protect their robust microbiome and traditional lifestyles.

 Research among the Yanomami has had a checkered past.
 The history of scientists violating ethical codes of conduct left a lasting scar for many Yanomami communities.
 Many Yanomami leaders are still angry and deeply suspicious of scientists.
 Transparent dialogue is a beginning step for confronting those past transgressions committed by scientists and researchers.
 Spending as much time as needed to hold discussions and patiently answering all of their questions allows us to develop a transparent, open, and honest relationship.